Department of Engineering Technology

 TECH 4373.
 Control Systems and Instrumentation.

-This course is an introduction to modern control systems and instrumentation.
-Topics covered include transducers, sensors, actuators, instrumentation, open and closed loop control systems, PID controllers, programmable logic controllers and ladder logic, and computer interface software and hardware.
-Prerequisites: EE 2400 or TECH 2370 either with a grade of "C" or better.
+This course introduces students to the principles, components, and practices of modern instrumentation and control systems used in industrial and automated environments.
+Topics include sensors, transducers, actuators, electromechanical devices, open and closed loop control systems, PID control, programmable logic controllers (PLCs), ladder logic, and computer based interface hardware and software.
+Students apply concepts in laboratory settings to analyze, design, and troubleshoot control circuits involving motors, generators, and automated equipment.
+The course prepares students for advanced work in automation, electronics, manufacturing systems, and industrial process control.
+Prerequisites: EE 2300 or TECH 2370 with a grade of "C" or better.

 3 Credit Hours.
 2 Lecture Contact Hours.
 2 Lab Contact Hours.